ndrewpj/FastFlowLM/README.md

 ```
 flm serve llama3.2:1B
 ```
 > The model tag (e.g., `llama3.2:1B`) sets the initial model, which is optional.
 If another model is requested, FastFlowLM will automatically switch to it.
+Local server is on port 11434 (default).
 ---

 ## 📺 Demo Videos